 Watch the Full Tour Here:

 This is our original 1950’s kitchen.
-Check out my pinterest to see all of our renovation ideas.
+Check out my Pinterest to see all of our renovation ideas.

 Here is our giant empty living room.

-From the look of these walls I think this was a DIY project that went wrong.
+From the look of these walls, I think this was a DIY project that went wrong.

 Here is a suggestion to everyone who is moving out, please take your shower curtain with you.

 I decided to rip out and replace the carpet before we moved our furniture in.

 Next on my renovation list is the bathrooms.
 They all need some major updates.

-With a little paint and furniture I was able to renovate this guest room into something bright and airy.
+With a little paint and furniture, I was able to renovate this guest room into something bright and airy.

 Every room has an extra storage area above each closet.
-No room went to waste back then.

 The best part about this house so far is the yard!
-We have a huge outdoor area to run around and play.

-READ MORE HERE:
+READ MORE Simple Living Posts: